Yasin Sulaiman

-Mohamad Yasin Sulaiman (born October 30, 1975) is a Malaysian singer-songwriter and convicted criminal.
-Born to a Malay father and Australian mother, Yasin started his career with Malaysian nasyid group, Brothers and later, went on solo career before returned to his group.
+Mohamad Yasin Sulaiman (born October 30, 1975) is a Malaysian singer, songwriter and convicted criminal.
+Born to a Malay father and an Australian mother, Yasin started his career with the Malaysian nasyid group Brothers, and later went on to have a solo career before returning to his former group.
 In August 2024, he was sentenced to life imprisonment and 16 strokes of the cane for drug related offences.

-His song, "Mimpi Laila", has succeeded in promoting his name as a singer and composer when he won the overall title at the Anugerah Juara Lagu in 2001.
-His second solo album titled Salsabila won the Best Ethnic Pop Album award at the 10th Anugerah Industri Muzik in 2003.
+His song, "Mimpi Laila", established his name as a singer and composer, winning the overall title at the Anugerah Juara Lagu in 2001.
+His second solo album Salsabila won the Best Ethnic Pop Album award at the 10th Anugerah Industri Muzik in 2003.
 He now focuses on his career as a publisher and songwriter.
 Among his popular compositions are "Wassini", "Lagu Rindu", "Ku Temu Cahaya" and "Alhamdulillah".

 Career

 Brothers (1995–present)

 Yasin was one of the earliest members of the Malaysian nasheed group Brothers during its inception in 1995 and produced two albums with the group - We Are...
 (1997) and Satu Perjuangan (1998).
 Yasin left the Brothers in 2000 to pursue his solo career and was replaced by Akbar Azmi.
 Yasin rejoined the group in 2005 through the Brothers Reunited album.
 In 2015, the group came up with fifth album, Sabar which is the fourth album of Yasin with Brothers and the last album the group recorded and released prior to the death of one of its member, Salleh Deril in October 2016 due to cardiac arrest and other diseases, leaving Yasin and two remaining members.